 Preprocessing for Laser Radiation Hardness Testing

-In most cases, X-ray imaging is used to inspect internal structures beforehand.
-Below are actual evaluation cases from QRT that may help you assess feasibility in similar situations.
+The examples above may not provide a definitive answer for every device.
+In most cases, X-ray imaging is used beforehand to inspect internal structures.
+Below are actual QRT case studies to help assess feasibility in similar situations.

-TSSOP Package (Memory, lead frame removal not possible)
+TSSOP Package (Memory, lead-frame removal not possible)

-Front-side evaluation was blocked by the metal layer.
-X-ray imaging revealed that the lead frame was connected to multiple pins, preventing back-side frame removal.
+Front-side evaluation was blocked by the front-side metal stack.
+X-ray imaging showed the lead-frame was tied to multiple pins, preventing back-side frame removal.
+Even so, partial evaluation was carried out through gaps between lead-frame features, and potential SEE (Single Event Effects) were successfully detected.

 Memory (TSSOP) back side